finamoss/ProjectEstimator/README.md

 # ProjectEstimator

 Winforms application created for calculating small customer orders that do not require saving to assist with frequent varied requests.
 Standard pricing information is saved into a SQL database to organize project costs.
+Must be run in Visual Studio.

 # General Instructions